BLEMF 2026

 (Philadelphia, PA) BLEMF 2026 begins our concert series in an ostensible 1785, in Benjamin Franklin’s own parlor as the Philadelphia-based Franklin Quartet performs works of lesser-known European composers personally acquainted with Franklin during his decade in Paris.
 Listeners will enjoy an intimate house concert rooted in the city’s rich 18th-century parlor music tradition that helped shape early cultural exchange as the US formed its own identity separate from, but heavily influenced by, Europe.

-Pre-concert discussion with Peyson Weekley, Indiana University Ph.D. student in musicology, and specialist in music and politics in the Enlightenment
+Pre-concert discussion with Marika Homqvist, member of the Franklin Quartet, and Peyson Weekley, Indiana University Ph.D. candidate in musicology and specialist in music & politics in the Enlightenment period

 Trinity Episcopal Church